6 Best Power Steering Coolers for Toyota Tundra: Prevent Overheating And Improve Reliability

 Hayden Automotive Power Steering Oil Cooler (Model 1012)

-A compact aftermarket power steering fluid cooler designed to lower fluid temperatures and extend pump and hose life.
+A compact, factory-tested power steering oil cooler designed to help lower fluid temperatures and extend pump and hose life.

 Liquid Volume1.87 Liters